tomitheninja/university/theory.md

-# Theory / notes
+# Theory/notes

-always preffer the definition of the teacher's presentation over mine's as these might not be 100% accurate.
+always prefer the definition of the teacher's presentation over these as they might not be 100% accurate.

 ## Compilation